httpie/cli/docs/README.md

 ## Request URL

-The Request URL is a unique web address to which the request is sent.
+The request URL is a unique web address to which a request is sent.
 This argument is required to initiate a request.
 All other arguments can be omitted, in which case HTTPie uses default values.

 Specifying the scheme (`http://` or `https://`) is optional as well.
 If it is not specified, HTTPie defaults to using `http://`.